Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

-For calibrating the noise amplitudes $\sigma_i$, which are needed for generating the parameter series (cf. equation \ref{eq: parameter variation}), we found that it is sufficient to calibrate each parameter separately.
+When adjusting the noise amplitudes $\sigma_i$, which are needed to generate the parameter series (Eq. \ref{eq: parameter variation}), we calibrate each parameter separately (see Appendix \ref{sec: step3_noiseamplitudes}).
 This helps determine the influence of any single parameter on the system.
-To this end, we fix all parameters but one to their initial values and iteratively increase the noise amplitude $\sigma_i$ of the parameter of interest by powers of 2, starting from $\sigma_i = \mathrm{min}(10^{-5}, \vec p_{init,i}/4) \cdot \sqrt{1 - \lambda_p^2}$ up to the the point where $\sigma_i /\sqrt{1 - \lambda_p^2} \in [5,10]$.
-For each of these noise amplitudes we integrate the system for $10^{-5}$ time steps while forcing it only by the variations of $p_i$.
-From every such trajectory we then compute the variance $\mathrm{VAR}(q)$ of our observable (the AMOC strength) and whether $q$ shows a relationship to the varying parameter (by testing if coefficients are significantly different from zero as explained above).
-Out of all noise amplitudes which fulfilled both the causality condition and $\mathrm{VAR}(q) < 0.01$, we selected the combination of noise amplitudes (one for each parameter) for which the corresponding values of $\mathrm{VAR}(q)$ do not differ by more than a factor of 4 from each other.
-At the same time, the individual noise amplitudes are maximized in order to maximize the region which is explored in parameter space.
-To keep computational costs minimal, we only updated the noise amplitudes every 10 iteration steps.
+To this end, we fix all parameters, except one, to their initial values and iteratively increase the noise amplitude $\sigma_i$ of the parameter of interest by powers of 2, starting from $\sigma_i = \mathrm{min}(10^{-5}, p_{init,i}/4 \cdot \sqrt{1 - \lambda_p^2}$).
+The minimum function and factor $p_{init,i}/4$ allow the variations to also be even smaller than $10^{-5}$ should any component of $\vec p_{init}$ be close to zero.
+For each parameter noise amplitude, we integrate the system for $10^{5}$ time steps while forcing it only by the variations of $p_i$.
+As outlined in Appendix \ref{sec: step3_noiseamplitudes}, the condition for stopping the iteration is when the observable's variance exceeds a threshold (here $\mathrm{VAR}(q)<0.01$), while the VAR model parameters differ from 0.
+Of all noise amplitudes that meet these conditions, we select the combination of noise amplitudes (one for each parameter) for which the corresponding values of $\mathrm{VAR}(q)$ do not differ by more than a factor of 4 from each other.
+This guarantees that the variances of the observables lie on comparable scales for each separate parameter variation.
+At the same time, the individual noise amplitudes are maximized to maximize the region explored in parameter space.
+To keep computational costs minimal, we only update the noise amplitudes every 10 iteration steps.
+This procedure yields noise levels in the range $\sigma_i /\sqrt{1 - \lambda_p^2} \in [5,10]$.